Immaculate Conception High School (Montclair, New Jersey)

-Immaculate Conception High School is a Roman Catholic co-educational college preparatory high school located in Montclair, in Essex County, New Jersey, United States.
-The school operates under the supervision of the Roman Catholic Archdiocese of Newark.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1957.
+Immaculate Conception High School was a Roman Catholic co-educational college preparatory high school located in Montclair, in Essex County, in the U.S. state of New Jersey.
+The school operated under the supervision of the Roman Catholic Archdiocese of Newark.
+The school had been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1957.

 Immaculate Conception High School was established in 1925 as a parish school under the guidance of its founder, Rev. Edward M. Farrel.
 The Sisters of Charity of Saint Elizabeth began their connection to the school with the appointment of Mother Mary Alexandrine as the school's first principal.

-Per its mission statement, Immaculate Conception High School "strives, within the context of family to develop the whole person: morally, intellectually, emotionally, and physically, recognizing the work and uniqueness of each individual".
+Facing financial challenges and a drop in enrollment, the school Newark archdiocese announced that the school would close at the end of the 2024–25 school year.

-As of the 2013–14 school year, the school had an enrollment of 179 students and 24.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.
-The school's enrollment was 1.7% White, 78.2% Black, 17.9% Hispanic, 0.6% Asian and 1.7% two or more races.
+As of the 2021–22 school year, the school had an enrollment of 246 students and 25 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
+The school's student body was 63.4% (156) Black, 32.5% (80) Hispanic and 4.1% (10) White.